Trias Price Hits $0.0003 on Major Exchanges (TRY)

-Trias (CURRENCY:TRY) traded flat against the US dollar during the one day period ending at 23:00 PM E.T. on February 1st.
-One Trias coin can now be purchased for about $0.0003 or 0.00000000 BTC on major exchanges.
-Over the last seven days, Trias has traded flat against the US dollar.
+Trias (CURRENCY:TRY) traded flat against the U.S. dollar during the one day period ending at 13:00 PM ET on February 6th.
+One Trias coin can now be bought for approximately $0.0003 or 0.00000000 BTC on major exchanges.
 Trias has a total market capitalization of $608,556.11 and $1.00 worth of Trias was traded on exchanges in the last day.
+In the last seven days, Trias has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.